-- 1. develop an action plan to achieve a goal - 2. define and understand career pathways, career and technical education programs, and Tech Prep, including student organizations and the benefits of participation in these programs - 3. understand work eligibility requirements for students under 18 yrs. - 4. recognize positive personal skills in high school and how they relate to successful employee traits
+- 1. develop an action plan to achieve a goal - 2. define and understand career pathways and career & technical education programs, including student organizations and the benefits of participation in these programs - 3. understand work eligibility requirements for students under 18 years of age - 4. recognize positive personal skills in high school and how they relate to successful employee traits